 How Much Should I Tip In Japan?

 Since tipping in Japan is not customary, nobody is expected to be tipped in the first place.
 But if you really want to tip someone, say a waiter or taxi driver – then it’s on you to decide how much to tip.
 Unlike in the US, you don’t have to tip a certain percentage of your total bill in Japan.

-Generally speaking, you do not leave a tip at any Japanese hotel.
-There’s no need to tip and the staff isn’t expecting it either.
+Generally speaking, you do not leave a tip for any Japanese hotel staff.
+There’s no need to tip and the staff at any Japanese inn isn’t expecting it either.
 But if you feel like you’ve received an exceptional service and want to tip then you can leave clean bills of cash in an envelope in your room when you check out.

 But then again, anywhere you go or stay in Japan, the service is most definitely going to be exceptional.
 When it comes to hospitality, the Japanese are one of the best in the world and provide first-class service – be it a fancy 5-star hotel or a humble Minshuku (Japanese version of bed and breakfast).

 Tipping your concierge in Japan is not appreciated at all.
 Your concierge in Japan will give you his or her best service because their job requires them to do so.
 It’s not recommended to give a gift of high monetary value either.
 It will create an uncomfortable situation for both your concierge and you.
 So it’s best not give any tips.

 If you want to show your gratitude, you can offer them something small and of minimal monetary value – like a postcard from your area or hometown.
 However, if you only politely and verbally express your gratitude, that’s more than enough in Japan!

 Tipping in bars in Japan or a Japanese Izakaya is also frowned upon – at least in the conventional way of tipping.
 Don’t tip the waiting staff and the Izakaya or the bartender for their exceptional service – tipping is considered to be weird in Japan.